aetile/python_lab/README.md

 - Mowers act sequentially, one after the other
 - Mowers should ignore instructions asking them to cross field borders
 - Mowers should ignore instructions asking them to collide another mower
-- Mowers should report their final position after processing input file
+- Mowers should report their final position in an output file
 ```

 ### Executing the lab